Pastel-Chalked Freeze Frame

 open/close all folders

-- Classic anime director Osamu Dezaki is responsible for the popularity of these, which he termed "Postcard Memories".
+- As mentioned above, classic anime director Osamu Dezaki is responsible for the popularity of these.
+Which he termed "Postcard Memories".

 - An example of this would be Space Adventure Cobra, where he had every commercial break and final frame fade into a beautiful pastel drawing.